Forest of Dean Central Railway

 In a most unusual move, the Severn and Wye actually co-operated when its new mainline was obliged to cross the authorised, if incomplete, Forest of Dean Central Railway.
 It built three bridges in one embankment - one over a still-unsurfaced Forest road, one over this railway and one over the Blackpool Brook (which came off worst, with an 8-inch high culvert).
 Unusual in that it rendered unnecessary the railway that it crossed, this structure provided neither company with any particular benefit and when British Rail lifted the track on the Severn and Wye Mineral Loop in the 1950s it took the bridge span with it.

 The replacement structure, made entirely of timber resting on the original abutments, was built when the Forestry Commission turned most of the abandoned stretches of the Severn and Wye network into cyclepaths.
 While the line into Cinderford and the bottom end of the Mineral Loop remain abandoned (the former has too many tracks slashing through the trackbed and the latter passes through a collapsing tunnel), the new transport network has attracted traffic levels far beyond those obtained by the Severn and Wye Railway.
-Always known as "Central Bridge", this span has even been marked as such on the cycleway leaflets - though few will realise the insignificance of what lies beneath the timber girder.
+Always known as "Central Bridge", this span has even been marked as such on the cycleway leaflets - though the pathside marker point is (to be pedantic) in the wrong place, and few will realise the insignificance of what lies beneath the timber girder.

 And so the railway ended.
 Looking north from the Severn and Wye's overbridge, we see what work took place to extend the railway deeper into the forest before the scheme was abandoned, heading up the valley towards Speech House lake.
 Strangled by its smaller competitor, the Great Western never ran a revenue earning train under this bridge.
 The trackbed which was deemed by the Official Survey to have been prepared for use ends at Ash Ride, which is marked by the line of trees across the trackbed in the distance.